ptolemybarnes/galactical-relations-koans/solutions/03_gamma.md

 end
 ```

 The body of the migration is commented out.
-Uncomment them and the migration will run.
+Uncomment them and the migration will run, then your tests should pass =D